 * Scripture Prayers for the Kurd, Kurmanji in Turkey.

-* Ask the Lord to call qualified Christian doctors who are willing to go to Turkey and share their medical expertise as well as Jesus Christ with Kurds.
+* Ask the Lord to call qualified Christian doctors who are willing to go to Turkey (as this may be allowed) and share their medical expertise as well as Jesus Christ with Kurds.

 * Ask God to strengthen, encourage, and protect the small number of Kurds who are Christians.